ruffle1986/react-intl-playground/README.md

 After getting the Transifex token, we can start communicating with the API which is very helpful to make the appropriate steps part of our CI process.

 `react-intl` has a Babel plugin which collects all the messages set in the <Formatted* /> components from the source code.
 It generates json files in the same folder structure they come from.
-These files must be the part of the version control so that we'll be able to generate the appropriate resource to Transifex.

 In order to enable the plugin you must run one of the following commands: